Product theorem on delta invariants via adding a general boundary: Preliminaries

 \section{Preliminaries}

 In this section, we present some necessary preliminaries.
 Throughout the note we work over complex number field $\bC$.
 A log pair $(X,\Delta)$ consists of a normal projective variety $X$ and an effective $\bQ$-divisor $\Delta$ on $X$ such that $K_X+\Delta$ is $\bQ$-Cartier.
 We say a log pair $(X,\Delta)$ is log Fano if the pair admits klt singularities and $-K_X-\Delta$ is ample.
+The $\bQ$-linear system $|-K_X-\Delta|_\bQ$ is defined as follows:

 By the works of \cite{FO18, BJ20}, we can give the following definition for delta invariants of log Fano pairs.

 \begin{definition} Let $(X,\Delta)$ be a log Fano pair.
 We define

 where $E$ runs over all prime divisors over $X$.
 Here